Legoclones/password-cracking/README.md

 * crackStation.txt (14.6 GB)
     * This is a list from [crackstation.net](https://crackstation.net/crackstation-wordlist-password-cracking-dictionary.htm) that contains every wordlist, dictionary, and password database leak that the creator could find, along with every word in Wikipedia from 2010 and books from Project Gutenberg.

+## Rules
+I created a few of my own custom rules that can be put into the john.conf file in /etc/john.
+These rules, when used in a `john` command, are automatically applied to each word.

+* numbersLong - this rule adds numbers either before a word or after a word.
+The numbers go from 0-9999.
+This is for both capitalized versions and uncapitalized versions of the word, plus it runs just the capital word with no numbers also.
+This multiplies the number of possible passwords by 44,441, since each word will have 44,441 variations of it run.
+* numbersShort - this rule adds numbers either before a word or after a word.
+The numbers go from 0-99.
+This is for both capitalized versions and uncapitalized versions of the word, plus it runs just the capital word with no numbers also.
+This multiplies the number of possible passwords by 441, since each word will have 441 variations of it run.
+* capital - this rule adds each word with the first letter capitalized, which doubles the number of possible passwords tried.
+* symbolsLong - This includes a very long list of possible password variations that include common symbols and digits.
+This multiplies the number of possible passwords by 3112.
+* symbolsShort - This includes a short list of possible password variations with common symbols.
+It's mainly exclamation marks and some @ symbols.
+This multiplies the number of possible passwords by 12.
+* leet - these basic 1337 (leet) rules have been copied from one of the JTR preset rules options and separated.
+Please note that there are several possibilities for leet rules, so I may make an extended version of this at some time.

 ## How to Use
 * Make sure John the Ripper and perl are installed
 * Edit the john.conf file and insert the rules found in johnrules.rul